Journey 1

 Aramaic rose to become the lingua franca from Egypt to India by 600 BC, the administrative language of the Persian Empire and the everyday language of Jesus.
 Greek spread with Alexander's conquests and became the language of the New Testament, ensuring the gospel could reach the widest possible audience.
 The rise and fall of languages follows patterns that are well documented and entirely consistent with a post-Babel world.

-The map accessible from the home page includes a guided languages walkthrough that traces the evidence in sequence: Sumerian appearing in our world with Cain's descendants, continuing through the flood, and ending at Babel: a language with no relatives, absorbed into a world already full of other tongues, leaving no descendants.
+The map accessible from the home page includes a guided languages journey that traces the evidence in sequence: Sumerian appearing in our world with Cain's descendants, continuing through the flood, and ending at Babel: a language with no relatives, absorbed into a world already full of other tongues, leaving no descendants.

 The account set out on this page does not claim to prove the biblical text.
 It offers a reading of Genesis 4, 5, 6–9, 10, and 11 that addresses independently attested anomalies in the linguistic record and coheres with what scholarship has established about the ancient Near East.
 The reading is a proposal; the convergence it produces across two anomalies, four lines of evidence, and multiple passages of Scripture is, we think, worth serious consideration.